benton-tripp/benton-tripp.github.io/_posts/2023-07-06-sharing-is-caring.md

 Sharing is Caring - A News Article Popularity Analysis
 ================

-## Using the R to Analyze News Article Data and Predict Shares
+## Using R to Analyze News Article Data and Predict Shares

 I recently completed an analysis of an online news popularity data set from UCI, using R (see <https://doi.org/10.24432/C5NS3V>).
 The objective